Uninett/Argus/docs/user-manual.rst

 6. `Remove recurrence(s) <#delete-recurrence>`_ if needed.

-7. Press ``CREATE``.
+7. Press ``Create``.

 8. The *Create New Timeslot* box will refresh to default and your newly created timeslot will appear at the bottom of the timeslot list.
-Note that existing timeslots have a dark border at the top.
+Note that existing timeslots have a lighter background than the *Create New Timeslot* box.

 Edit existing timeslot
 ~~~~~~~~~~~~~~~~~~~~~~